 Goals of Market Intelligence

-The overarching goal of market intelligence is to deeply understand the full market landscape in which a business operates.
-This provides context for strategic planning and decision-making by identifying threats, opportunities, and shifts within the industry.
+The primary aim of market intelligence is to understand the market landscape in which a business operates.
+This understanding is pivotal for informed strategic planning and decision-making, as it helps identify potential threats, opportunities, and shifts within the industry.
 Market intelligence serves as a strategic radar, scanning the horizon for signals that could impact a company’s future.

 Defining Market Research